DRAFT Programme

 11:15 - 12:15

-Workshop 5: Live Conference Podcast
+Workshop 5: Live Conference Podcast (Registration required - max 20 participants)

 This workshop invites participants to engage with the conference theme through a live podcast recording shaped by shared questions and collective discussion.
 Each registered participant will be invited to submit one question addressing the relationship between policy ambitions and everyday library practice, the challenges of translating sustainability goals into action, or the role of libraries as long-term partners for social, cultural, environmental, and democratic sustainability.